What is really meant by “deconsolidation” of accounts receivables?

 Can I transfer my entire customer risk (and therefore potential losses) through a non-recourse factoring programme?

 The transfer of customer risk to a factor requires that it accepts the risk and that it is covered by a credit insurer.
-Thus, the factor is more demanding on the quality of the credit management of the company, from the clients’ selection to the collection processes.
-As with any factoring or credit insurance contract, the more the customer risk is controlled, the more the programme will be optimised.
+Thus, the factor is more demanding on the quality of the credit management of the assigning company, from the clients’ selection to the collection processes.
+As with any factoring or credit insurance contract, the more that the customer risk is controlled, the more the programme will be optimised.

 Consequently, the portion of trade receivables that can be deconsolidated is limited to: